 The first time I was affected by breast cancer I was only 11 years old.
 My best friend's sister passed away only 6 months after diagnosis.
 She'd never had a mammogram and ignored the pain and a lump under her armpit.
 By the time she visited her family doctor, it was too late -- the cancer had already metastasized.
 She had been married less than one year.
 If I do nothing else, I make sure I have a mammogram each year.
 You should, too.

 I created YES! to Mammograms because I saw a vast need in my community.
-I came across many women that had never had a mammogram, even with symptoms!
+I came across many women that had never had a mammogram, even while experiencing possible symptoms of breast cancer!
 The reason?
-Many times they had to choose between spending the money on a mammogram or buying food for their children.
+Many times they had to choose between spending the money on a mammogram or keeping a roof over their head and feeding their children.

 YES! to Mammograms is a small, local organization still going through growing pains.
 At the moment we are not supported by grants.
 We depend on the generosity of people like you and fundraisers throughout the year to make it possible for low-income and underinsured women to have a life-saving FREE mammogram!